 - Initial install = $75

 - Seasonal Changes = $35 x 4 years x 2 changes/year = $600

 As of Jan.
 1st, 2016, all Ontario insurance companies are required by law to offer some type of winter tire premium discount.
-Currently 45 per cent of private insurers do so and the average amount is five per cent.
+Currently 45% of private insurers do so and the average amount is 5%.